-Every gardener faces a big dilemma every summer: How do you water your garden and keep it alive when you’re on holidays?
+How do I water my garden and keep it alive when I’m on holiday?

-I’m sharing my five basic steps for plant care on vacation.
-These tips should keep your plants alive for a max of 3 days without rain and moderate temperatures.
-I’ll also give you suggestions for what to do if you’re gone for longer.
+Going on summer vacation doesn’t have to mean coming back to dead plants!
+Find out how you can keep your garden alive while you’re gone with my five basic steps for plant care on vacation.
+These tips should keep your plants alive for a maximum of three days without rain and moderate temperatures.
+I’ll also give you suggestions for what to do if you’re gone for longer!

 Weeds compete with vegetables for nutrients and moisture.
-By weeding before you go, you give your veggies the best chance possible of success, and avoid any nasty surprises when you get back.
-Nobody wants to spend their first day back from vacation in a 4 hour wedding marathon.
+By weeding before you go, you give your veggies the best possible chance of success and avoid any nasty surprises when you get back.
+Nobody wants to spend their first day back from vacation in a 4-hour weeding marathon.

 Mulch will lock in the moisture and keep out the weeds.